By Rick Steves and Ian Watson

 Your Icelandic experience will vary drastically depending on the time of year.

 One benefit of a winter visit is the chance to view the elusive northern lights, though whether you'll actually see them is unpredictable.
-Weather, location, and luck all play a part.

 Ian Watson is the co-author of the Rick Steves Iceland guidebook.